A/N: Warning for body horror and suggestive content (…but not at the same time)

 “Joining you.
 Is that a problem?
 Two on watch is better than one, yeah?”

 Evelyne shrugged and eyed Roman warily.
-After a long pause that stretched from awkward to almost comfortable, Roman added, “You can go get some rest.
+After a pause that stretched from awkward to almost comfortable, Roman added, “You can go get some rest.
 I don’t mind keeping watch.
 I don’t think I’ll be sleeping again tonight, anyway.”

 Roman just waved her off, tempted to point out that she’d tried in the past and it hadn’t worked.

-The team began to stir not long after the squirrel scurried into the brush, some packing their things right away while the slow-to-rise members of their team — Ivor — shuffled over to light a fire and start boiling water for a gritty cup of campfire coffee.
+The team began to stir not long after the squirrel scurried into the brush, some packing their things right away while the slow-to-rise members of their team — namely, Ivor — shuffled over to light a fire and start boiling water for a gritty cup of campfire coffee.
 The rich, smoky smell of it reached Roman from all the way across the camp, so strong it made his head pound.